What’s France famous for?

 The Louvre is the most popular museum in the entire world, and undoubtedly one of the most famous tourist and art attractions in Paris, and perhaps France.
 It gets over 10 million visitors every year.
 It is known for the iconic glass pyramid, the Mona Lisa painting and insanely long queue times.

-If you don’t buy your tickets in advance, you will most likely have to wait in line for at least a couple hours – best case scenario, you will have to wait in line for almost an hour.
+If you don’t buy your tickets in advance or you don’t have a Paris Pass, you will most likely have to wait in line for at least a couple of hours – best case scenario, you will have to wait in line for almost an hour.

-Da Vinci’s Mona Lisa is without a doubt the most popular attraction in the museum, and something every single visitor wants to see.
+Da Vinci’s Mona Lisa is the most popular attraction in the museum, and something every single visitor wants to see.
 Which means huge crowds in front of the painting and a lot of people around you in your selfie.

 Notre Dame is another staple French sight that is located in Paris.
 The medieval Catholic cathedral is an iconic sight of the city’s 4th arrondissement, and it is one of the finest examples of French Gothic architecture.